yu-sakana/dartspose/README.md

 # dartspose

-This repository is used to calculate the angle of the arm when throwing darts based on the tf-pose-estimation of gsethi2409.
+Dartspose is a system that uses openpose to measure the angle of the person throwing the darts, and then measures the similarity of the data to that of a good person.

+This repository is  customized for the `M1mac`.

+## My method

+### Measure the angle of the person throwing the darts

+I use tf-pose-estimation of gsethi2409.
 Link to gsethi2409's repo: https://github.com/gsethi2409/tf-pose-estimation

-This has been customized for the `M1mac`.
+### Measure of similarity to someone who is good at it

+Using Spring what is partial match DTW.

 ## Download

+Download the source code, by running in the terminal

 ```bash
 https://github.com/yu-sakana/dartspose.git